How to Start a Bakery Business

 There are five main business structures you can have in the U.S., and it’s important to choose the right one.
 We’ve shared your options below.
 They are:

-If you don’t choose to form a legal business entity for your bakery business, you will be a sole proprietor by default.
-This won’t give you the legal protections you need, so we do not recommend this.
+If you don't choose to form a legal business entity for your bakery business, you will be a sole proprietor by default.
+This won't give you any legal protections and you will be personally liable for debts and other liabilities.
+For that reason, we don't recommend this structure.

 This is a type of business that is formed when two or more people work together without creating a more formal business entity.
 Like a sole proprietorship, it may not give you all the protections your bakery business may need.

 The most common type of business entity.
-An LLC is fast, simple and inexpensive to setup and maintain.
+An LLC is fast, simple and entirely flexible.
 It protects your personal finances and assets and is a great way to start your bakery business.

-This is a more complex type of business and isn't generally recommended for smaller organization.
+This is a more complex type of business and isn't generally recommended for smaller organizations.

 For more information on the advantages and disadvantages of different types of businesses, please see our in-depth guide.
 If you've still got questions, we've answered them to help you choose the right business structure for your bakery business.

-In most cases our recommendation would be to create an LLC.
-We have a complete guide to everything you need to do, and we can set one up for your bakery business.
-LLC formation does vary from state to state, but we’ve got you covered, wherever you are.
+In most cases, our recommendation for a bakery business would be to create an LLC.
+We've got a complete guide to everything you need to do.
+LLC formation does vary from state to state, but we've got you covered, wherever you are.

 Once you’ve legally created your bakery business, you’ll need to get some other things in place.